TuanLenh/CS100-Final-Project/README.md

  > Prompt text is any lines beginning with "\>"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).

-# Super Smash Bros.
-RPG
+# Super Smash Bros. - A Text-Based RPG

  Authors: [Aditya Surapaneni](https://github.com/AdityaS1426), [Ashwin Ramaseshan](https://github.com/Ashwin987), [Juliana Ho](https://github.com/Juliana06029), [Tuan Lenh](https://github.com/TuanLenh)